Vision-Gate/team-agreement/README.md

 * How will you share the repository with your teammates?
   * We will make a GitHub organization and all be collaborates
 * What is your Git flow?
-  * Pulls in the morning, pushes and merges at the end of the day.
+  * Pulls in the morning.
+Merges periodically throughout the day.
+In the morning we will establish whose mergers will affect others' merges and be in communication throughout the day.
 Make it so no one can accidentally push to the main branch.
+Create a development branch that we will merge to before merging to the main branch.
 Have 1 reviewer before you can merge branches back to main
 * Will you be using a PR review workflow?
 If so, consider:
   * How many people must review a PR?
 1 additional person
   * Who merges PRs?
 We will do this daily as a team